fbpx

 If you own less than four properties classified as a private landlord and only require a normal buy-to-let mortgages or limited company buy-to-let mortgages.

+Always remember that lenders only take into account the number of properties you own.
 This means that if you have four or more rental properties, or if a new purchase will be your fourth one, mortgage lenders will still class you as a portfolio landlord.

 What can a portfolio mortgage be used for?